gchristian/sfftoolkit/README.md

 - Import json from local source
 - do we want to put something on body of divider?
 No

 I haven’t done GUI development in over a decade, and used this project as an excuse to learn how to do it in a cross platform way with python (in a previous life I was rather proficient in Obj-C/Cocoa but nowadays I mostly do backend stuff and in python).
-Sp its a mix of coding conventions and i'll try to get around to normalizing it at some point.
-Since its wxWidgets based it might be best to use there naming conventions, but thats going to be a bit of an adjustment for me.
+So its a mix of coding conventions and i'll try to get around to normalizing it at some point.
+Since its wxWidgets based it might be best to use their naming conventions, but thats going to be a bit of an adjustment for me.

 You can run the app from source by installing the dependencies and running python ssftk.py (or python3 if your python command is 2).